valdinijan/2020_gap8/README.md

   - clears uDMA channels

 - pi_i2s_read()
-  - blocking read of 'size' data; blocks until 'size' block is received
+  - blocking read; blocks until some data becomes available in L2; returns pointer to the data and its size; if some data is already available, it returns that (returned size can be less than block size)
   - implemented with read_async(), waiting for task, read_status() to copy from task context to the caller's buffer